CarlosGascon/Data/README.md

 # Data

-The following repository contains all the data corresponding to the numerical simulations and the systems prioritization, divided into two folders: Numerical Simulations and Systems Prioritization.
+The following repository contains all the data corresponding to the numerical simulations and the systems prioritization, divided into two main folders: Numerical Simulations and Systems Prioritization.

 ## Numerical Simulations